achingbrain/achingbrain-www/articles/giant-lcd-clock.md

 ![Painted polystyrene](./img/giant-lcd-clock/paintedpolystyrene.jpg)

 The soldering begins.
-Note the frames made from pine stripwood - the kind of stuff you make door jambs from - I chose 15mm x 25mm x 2400mm sticks.
+Note the frames made from pine stripwood - the kind of stuff [doorjambs](http://en.wikipedia.org/wiki/Doorjamb) are made from - I chose 15mm x 25mm x 2400mm sticks.

 Each LED was cut out from the strip individually and hot-glued onto the hardboard.